Movie Mandalas – Lilo and Stitch

 The dynamics of the family in this story is one of my favorite things to watch unfold.
 Well, that and the watercolor painted backgrounds (amazing artwork!).

 Finding himself in an area of the planet where his designed purpose is pointless, Stitch has to start over and construct himself a new purpose and support structure.
-Depression can sometimes feel much the same when I am rebuilding my thoughts after a particularly dark bout of negativity, leaving you feeling raw and lost.
+Depression can sometimes feel much the same when I am rebuilding my thoughts after a particularly dark bout of negativity, leaving me feeling raw and lost.

 Dr. Jumba Jookiba, the scientist who created Stitch, puts it best when expressing his thoughts on Stitch feeling lost before his epiphany: